AdobeDocs/experience-manager-cloud-service.en/help/release-notes/known-issues.md

 Some known issues are:

-* **Metadata Schema**: Asset rating widget can cause JSP compilation error.
-A workaround is to remove the asset rating component from the metadata schema. <!-- CQ-4282865 -->
+* **Metadata Schema**: Asset rating widget used to cause JSP compilation error.
+It was removed from the metadata schema. <!-- CQ-4282865, CQ-4284633 -->

-Some limitations of Assets functionality are:

-* With AEM Assets as a Cloud Service, the Connected Assets functionality works when AEM 6.5 Sites is deployment on AMS.

 ### Upcoming Assets capabilities {#upcoming-assets-capabilities}